platformio/platformio-docs/core/userguide/access/cmd_list.rst

 Description
 -----------

-Show all of the resources a user or a team can access, along with the access level, except for read-only public resources (it won’t print the whole registry listing).
+Show all of the resources (packages) a user or a team can access, along with the access level, except for read-only public resources (it won’t print the whole registry listing).

 To list resources by the specified owner, type owner's "username" as an argument to this command.